 Since recruitment (and the cost of making a wrong hire) can be eye-watering, activities focusing on reducing open ‘vacancy days’ should be front and center.

 Research shows that 55% of companies who keep hiring ‘switched on’ consistently slash their time to hire (Accurate).
-This makes total sense, since their talent pipeline is constantly moving, their talent pool is refreshed on a real-time basis.
+This makes total sense since their talent pipeline is constantly moving, and their talent pool is refreshed on a real-time basis.

-Done well, streamlined talent acquisition activities can become the game-changing strategy that enable organizations to win more work and scale.
+Done well, streamlined talent acquisition activities can become the game-changing strategy that enables organizations to win more work and scale.

 On the other hand, if companies turn away work, due to not having the right people just in time, then someone needs to whip out the magnifying glass and look at the entire span of recruitment activities and retention strategies and culture.